 This method, where the starter is kept as a dough rather than a liquid, is quite similar to the 'cowboy starter' used by cowboys in the USA last century.
 You can store this type of sourdough stater quite successfully inside a bag of flour for weeks at a time, if you find yourself away from refrigeration.

 I've converted liquid starter for this recipe, because it was already active.
-It seems to be working very well after two years of constant use, and in fact has become my preferred leaven at present.
+It seems to be working very well after two years (at time of writing - now as I revisit this article it's been used for six years) of constant use, and in fact has become my preferred leaven at present.
 I'm using it commercially at SourdoughBaker Cafe, and it is proving to be very effective for volume, due to its simplicity and stability.

 The basic ratio for Dough Sourdough Starter is one part water to two parts flour.
 It's like a dough, but you can vary the amount of dryness according to your requirements.
-However, when establishing a dough starter, the ratio of flour doesn't really matter - it's the texture of the dough starter that you are looking for.
+I'll return to that subject later.

 As sourdough starter becomes active, it transforms flour and water physically.
 What starts off looking like dough, soon becomes a kind of dry sponge in texture.
 After a week or two, this dry sponge looks more like a gluey, gelatenous mass.